The New Lawn Ground Like?

 the road from their old Lawn Ground which is has now

 The stadium is dominated by the smart looking Western Thermal Stand at one side of the pitch.
 This 2,000 all seated capacity stand, has a cantilever roof as well as row of executive boxes running across the back of it.
 Opposite is a small open terrace, which is only seven steps high.
 Running along the back of this terrace are 4 floodlight pylons.
-Surprisingly the team dugouts have been located at this side of the pitch, rather than where you would have expected in front of the main stand.
+Surprisingly the team dugouts have been located at this side of the pitch, rather than where you would have expected in front of the Main Stand.
 Interestingly both ends have to different degrees been relocated from the old Lawn to the new ground.
 At the Nympsfield Road end of the ground, is a covered terrace, the roof of which came from the Barnfield Road side of the old ground.
-Opposite is the EESI Stand, which is a covered seated stand that is given to away supporters.
+Opposite is the EESI Stand, which until recently was a covered all seated stand, but has now had the seats removed to make it a terrace for home fans.
 This stand is of interest as it was the Trevor Horsley Stand which was transported from the Club's old ground and re-erected at the New Lawn.

 |Western Thermal Main Stand|